dmytri/module-federation-garden/docs/engx.md

-To accomplish this, we will automate the deployment of the application leveraging kubernetes namespaces to create production-like enviroments across delivery pipeline, including on the developers desktop (VDI), using Kubernetes via Docker Desktop.
+To accomplish this, we will automate the deployment of the application leveraging kubernetes namespaces to create production-like enviroments across the delivery pipeline, including on the developers desktop (VDI), using Kubernetes via Docker Desktop.

 For the first sprint we will use docker compose with docker desktop for local enviroments as we author the autmation to use kuberenetes namespaces.